UPDATED JUL 14, 2020

 Sweetgreen is a DIY foodie's heaven.
 Here, you’ll choose your green or grain base and top off your bowl with fruits, veggies, seeds…you name it!
 All of their DC-area spots offer lots of vegan dressings to drizzle over your veggie concoction.
 And if you're just not feeling a salad, try one of their warm bowls with roasted veggies and grains.

 This Chinatown and Georgetown gem will meet all your taco needs.
 Their “farm to taco” motto forks over fresh and local produce to city dwellers in the form of mouthwatering tacos.
 These aren’t your average tacos, either.
 Imbued with the flavors of the season, each tortilla-filled goodness reflects what farmers are harvesting.
-So don’t be surprised to find sweet potatoes and pumpkins on the menu!
+So come fall, don’t be surprised to find sweet potatoes and pumpkins on the menu!

 Choolaah has some of the most flavorful and healthy eats in the city.
 This restaurant in Sterling and Fairfax combines Indian favorites with BBQ, and their menu is full of vegan- and vegetarian-friendly options.
 Be adventurous and try their veggie masala bowl with rice or their legendary Choolaah Salad with veggie croquettes.